japsimrans13/jesw/Readme.md

 # JESW - express-setup-wizard
-`jesw` is a Node.js CLI tool designed to streamline the process of setting up a new Express.js application, particularly focusing on creating a robust authentication system.
+`jesw` is a Node.js CLI tool designed to streamline the process of setting up a new Express.js application (MVC), particularly focusing on creating a robust authentication system.
 This tool generates boilerplate code for Express applications, helping developers kickstart their projects with essential features like user authentication, database connection setup, and basic routing.

 ## Features